Pavithraa05/Pavithraa05/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Pavithra, a student of Electronics and Communication Engineering (ECE) with a growing passion for software development,Embedded Systems and IOT devices.
-As I embark on my journey in the tech world, I'm eager to learn, collaborate, and contribute to exciting projects.
+I'm Pavithra, a graduate of Electronics and Communication Engineering (ECE) with a growing passion for Software Development and Embedded Systems.
+As I embark on my journey in the tech world, i'm eager to learn, collaborate and contribute to exciting projects.

 ## 🌐 Socials: